arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ---
 title: 'Getting Started with RS-485 on Opta™'
-description: "Learn how to make use of the RS-485 communication interface on the Arduino Opta™."
+description: "Learn how to make use of the RS-485 communication interface on Opta™."
 difficulty: beginner
 tags:
   - Getting started